v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

   **Default**: Yes

 - **Minimum session security for NTLM SSP based servers**:
-  This security setting allows a server to require the negotiation of 128-bit encryption and/or NTLMv2 session security.
+  This security setting allows a server to require the negotiation of 128-bit encryption and NTLMv2 session security.
 These values are dependent on the LAN Manager Authentication Level security setting value.
 The options are: Require NTLMv2 session security: The connection will fail if message integrity isn't negotiated.
 Require 128-bit encryption.
 The connection will fail if strong encryption (128-bit) isn't negotiated.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067246)

   **Default**: Require NTLM V2 and 128 bit encryption